postlight/react-google-sheet-to-chart/README.md

 ## Usage

 To use this component, you'll need a Google API key.
-You can generate one [here](https://console.cloud.google.com/apis/credentials).
+First **enable** Google Sheets API and then generate the API Key [here](https://console.cloud.google.com/apis/credentials) and restrict it to HTTP referrers (web sites).

 Second, you'll need a Google Sheet containing the data you wish to plot.
 (Be sure to check out [the spreadsheet format](#spreadsheet-format) guidelines.)

 Finally, import the React component and initialize it with at least three required props:

 - `id`: Spreadsheet ID, e.g. `1RE_JYUCXBXY2LNV5Tp5GegLnMue-CpfTVMxjdudZ8Js` (extractable from a Google sheet URL)
 - `sheet`: Sheet name to parse data from, e.g. `Sheet1`
 - `token`: The Google API key you created above

 ```javascript
 import RoboChart from '@postlight/react-google-sheet-to-chart';